ianhi/zarr-python/docs/user-guide/data_types.rst

 Data types in Zarr-Python
 -------------------------

-The two Zarr formats that Zarr-Python supports specify data types in two different ways: data types in Zarr version 2 are encoded as Numpy-compatible strings, while data types in Zarr version 3 are encoded as either strings or ``JSON`` objects, and the Zarr V3 data types don't have any associated endianness information, unlike Zarr V2 data types.
+The two Zarr formats that Zarr-Python supports specify data types differently: data types in Zarr version 2 are encoded as Numpy-compatible strings, while data types in Zarr version 3 are encoded as either strings or ``JSON`` objects, and the Zarr V3 data types don't have any associated endianness information, unlike Zarr V2 data types.